CankayaUniversity/ceng-407-408-2020-2021-Monitoring-System-of-Water-Quality-and-Efficiency-of-Wastewater-Treatment/README.md

 ## Installing and Running the Project

+**IMPORTANT NOTE:** In this branch, the external libraries we use (`Prophet` and `Pystan`) require `Debian 11` or `Ubuntu 20.04` as officially supported operating systems.
+The instructions below don't have this disclaimer since everything other than these two libraries should work on all operating systems.
+So, if you're working on this branch, you need to run Ubuntu for development.

 ### For development
 Since we're planning to distribute the software as a single Docker Image, the instructions below are only needed during development.